Some relation between spectral dimension and Ahlfors regular conformal dimension on infinite graphs: Introduction

-Moreover, if $d$ is $\theta$-quasisymmetric to $\rho$ for some $\theta,$ then we say that $d$ is quasisymmetric to $\rho$ and write $d\qs\rho.$ \end{defi} For example, $d\qs d^\alpha$ for any $\alpha\in(0,1)$ and metric space $(X,d).$ Quasisymmetry was introduced by Tukia and V\"ais\"ala in~\cite{TV1980} as a generalization of quasiconformal mappings on the complex plane.
-Quasisymmetry has been studied in various fields, such as Gromov hyperbolic spaces (\cite{MT, Pau} for example) and metric measure spaces (\cite{Hei2001, See2001} for example).
-From the viewpoint of global analysis, quasisymmetry was used as a modification which preserves doubling conditions (See \cite{KM2020, Kig2012} for example).\\ Ahlfors regularity and the Ahlfors regular conformal dimension are defined as follows. \begin{defi}[Ahlfors regularity] We say $\mu$ is $\alpha$-Ahlfors regular with respect to $(X,d)$ if there exists $C>0$ such that
+\end{defi} For example, $d\qs d^\alpha$ for any $\alpha\in(0,1)$ and a metric space $(X,d).$ The idea of this definition is that any annulus in $(X, d)$ is comparable to one in $(X, \delta)$.
+Beurling and Ahlfors~\cite{BA} implicitly introduced quasisymmetry as a property of a map from $\Mb{R}$ to $\Mb{R},$ and characterized it as the boundary value of a quasiconformal map from the upper half-plane to itself.
+Kelingos~\cite{Kel} named it quasisymmetry.
+Tukia and V\"ais\"ala~\cite{TV1980} generalized this notion for embedding maps from one metric space to another.
+Quasisymmetry has been studied in various fields, such as Gromov hyperbolic spaces (\cite{BK,BP,MT,Pau} for example) and metric measure spaces (\cite{Hei2001, See2001} for example).
+Quasisymmetry is also used in studies of heat kernel estimates (see \cite{BCM,BM,KM2020, Kig2012,Mur} for example).
+Ahlfors regularity and the Ahlfors regular conformal dimension are defined as follows. \begin{defi}[Ahlfors regularity] For $\alpha>0,$ we say $(X,d)$ is \emph{$\alpha$-Ahlfors regular} if there exists $C>0$ and a Borel measure $\mu$ such that $C^{-1}r^\alpha\le \mu(B_d(x,r)) \le Cr^\alpha$ for any $x\in X$ and $r$ with $\inf_{y\in X\setminus\{x\}}d(x,y)\le r\le\diam(X,d)$ where $B_d(x,r)=\{y\in X\mid d(x,y)<r\}$ and $\diam(X,d)=\sup_{x,y\in X}d(x,y).$ \end{defi} \begin{defi}[Ahlfors regular conformal dimension] The \emph{Ahlfors regular conformal dimension} $\ard$ of $(X,d)$ is defined by